 One study by biomedical researchers shows that when participants went on a holistic one-week personality retreat, they enjoyed and maintained health and wellness benefits for up to six weeks2.

 Another group of researchers systematically reviewed 23 studies about residential retreats for wellness purposes4.
-The results showed that all studies reported post-retreat health benefits ranging from immediately after to up to five years after the retreats.
+The results showed that all studies reported post-retreat health benefits immediately to five years after the retreats.

 From personal experiences and clinical reports, we can see that taking a personal retreat is indeed helpful.
 Choosing to take time for self-care is one of the best things you can do for your quality of life.